iarora93/MySql-Cluster-using-docker-compose/README.md

 # MySql-Cluster-using-docker-compose
+Have done master-master replication of mysql using Mysql docker image.
-Creating Master Master MySQL cluster using docker-compose
+Creating MySQL cluster using docker-compose

 # Run the code in below order